rust-lang/rust-bindgen/book/src/faq.md

 As far as generating opaque blobs of bytes with the correct size and alignment, `bindgen` can do pretty well.
 This is typically enough to let you use types that transitively contain STL things.
-We generally recommend marking `std::.*` as opaque, and then whitelisting only the specific things you need from the library you're binding to that is pulling in STL headers.
+We generally recommend marking `std::.*` as opaque, and then allowlisting only the specific things you need from the library you're binding to that is pulling in STL headers.

 ### How to deal with bindgen generated padding fields?